 The English Placement Test may only be taken once.
 There is no fee to take the test.

-Students must register a week in advance to take the placement test.
-For an appointment, please email Ms. Tara Woods in the Department of English & Philosophy at: email@example.com.
-Please include your S# (Student ID Number), your AUM email, and which Thursday you would like to take the test.
+The English Placement Test may be taken at any time online by appointment.
+For an appointment, please email Ms. Tara Edwards in the Department of English & Philosophy at [email protected].
+Please include your S# (student ID number), your AUM email, and when you would like to take the test.

-Note regarding COVID-19: While social distancing is in place due to COVID-19, the Placement Test will be given electronically via Qualtrics.
-Please contact Ms. Woods for access.
+The English Placement Test will be given electronically via Qualtrics.
 After completion of the test, your grade will be emailed to you and entered into the university system.
 You will then be able to register for the appropriate course.
 If you have questions after this point, please contact your advisor.

 Taylor Center 101